Dan Engler: WWE (2013–present)

 In July 2013, Engler indicated on his Twitter account that he had signed with WWE and would be working NXT tapings.
-He was also be present at the WWE Performance Center grand-opening.
+He was also present at the WWE Performance Center grand-opening.

 On October 27, 2013, working under his real name, Engler made his WWE pay-per-view debut at Hell In A Cell.
 He refereed the Divas Championship match between AJ Lee and Brie Bella.
 The following night on Raw, he refereed another Divas match, between Natalya and Summer Rae, in the latter's debut match.

 On the March 14, 2016 episode of Raw, Engler was injured after being hit in the leg with a production crate by Triple H during a backstage brawl between him and a returning Roman Reigns.
 He required 13 stitches and 3 sutures to close the wound.
 In June 2016, he appeared as one of the seven referees for the Cruiserweight Classic.

+On the November 7, 2025 episode of SmackDown, Engler was attack by Drew McIntyre during a match between Cody Rhodes and Aleister Black.